stammen/SystemControl/README.md

 * Build and run the app.
 You should be able to send to and receive a message from the Desktop Extension via the AppService.

+Note: The Title Bar of your App may be Black.
+We will update these instructions with a fix for this.

 ### Adding Win32 API Functions to the Desktop Extension

-Take a look at SystemControl.cpp, SystemVolume.cpp, Brightness.cpp in this repo for how you can add Win32 API function via the AppService and Desktop Extension
+Take a look at SystemControl.cpp, SystemVolume.cpp, Brightness.cpp, Applications.cpp in this repo for how you can add Win32 API function via the AppService and Desktop Extension